marcomattolab/airflow-2-docker-ubuntu/README.md

 # Airflow2Docker

 Airflow2Docker is a repository usefull to install airflow 2.0 with docker.
-See also: https://github.com/trowdan/airflow2-docker
+(Without SWARM) See also: https://github.com/trowdan/airflow2-docker